jrmlhermitte/jrmlhermitte.github.io/_posts/2025-08-12-agents-and-verification.md

 ### Formalizing The Problem

-Let's say we have an agent $A$ that is tasked to solve problems.
-When is it useful, and when might we be better off taking a manual approach?
-We can reduce this question down to a few simple variables:
+Consider an agent $A$ that is tasked to solve problems.
+When is it useful, and when is a normal approach preferable?
+This question can be reduced down to a few simple variables:

 - $T$ $\rightarrow$ The total time a task takes
 - $P_s$ $\rightarrow$ The probability of an agent being successful
 - $V_r := \frac{\mathrm{Verification Time}}{\mathrm{Actual Task Time}}$
   $\rightarrow$ The fraction of the time it takes to verify the task over the total time it would have taken to complete the task without an agent.
 For simplicity, this will include the time spent fixing/tweaking the result if it is almost correct.

 Now, in reality, longer tasks tend to be harder for an agent as they're generally more complex problems, so $P_s$ should not be constant over that.
 The verification ratio can sometimes change as well.
+Therefore assume $P_s
-So let's assume $P_s \rightarrow P_s(T)$ and $V_r \rightarrow V_r(T)$.
-Effectively, what we're assuming here is that tasks of the same length have the same difficulty.
-This isn't quite right (task time is not one-to-one with its complexity), but let's just start with this to get an idea of the limits of our agents.
-From now on, we'll just assume that the tasks here have the same complexity (example complexity categories: doc writing, code migrations etc).
+\rightarrow P_s(T)$ and $V_r \rightarrow V_r(T)$.
+Effectively, this assumes that tasks of the same length have the same difficulty.
+This isn't quite right (task time is not one-to-one with its complexity), but this serves as a starting point to estimate the limits of agents.
+It is assumed that the tasks here have the same complexity (example complexity categories: doc writing, code migrations etc).

 ### Fire And Forget

 One way agents could be used is a fire and forget type approach.
-Say you have 100 tasks (100 bugs), and they're all about the same complexity.
+Consider 100 tasks (100 bugs), and they're all about the same complexity.
-You have a $P_s$ chance of succeeding, and thus $(1 - P_s)$ of failing.
+There is a $P_s$ chance of succeeding, and thus $(1 - P_s)$ of failing.
-When you succeed, you spend the verification time, $V_r T$ on the problem.
+Upon success, the verification time spent is, $V_r T$ on the problem.
-When they fail, you suffer the verification plus total time (since you actually have to work on the problem yourself: $T(1 + V_r)$.
+Upon failure, the cost is verification plus total time.
+This is due to having to manually work on the problem: $T(1 + V_r)$.

-Let's say the time you take for one task is $\tau$, which is a random variable.
-The expectation is the the sum of these two cases:
+Assume the time taken for one task is $\tau$, which is a random variable.
+The expectation is the sum of these two cases:

 $$
 \begin{aligned}